-To celebrate Tokyo Disneyland’s 35th Anniversary, we’re sharing 101 of our favorite tips to save time, money, or just improve the quality of your experience in Japan at Tokyo DisneySea and Disneyland.
-These tips are random in nature, and will have you touring the parks like a local…even as you’re thousands of miles from home!
+Thinking about visiting Japan before, during, or after the 2020 Olympics?
+These are 101 of our favorite tips to save time, money, or just improve the quality of your experience at Tokyo DisneySea and Disneyland.
+These ideas will have you touring the parks like a local…even as you’re thousands of miles from home!
+(Updated January 29, 2020.)

 This list of Tokyo Disneyland and DisneySea tips could go on and on.
 As Tokyo Disney Resort Annual Passholders, we spend a lot of time in the parks, attempt to try every limited-time snack, special event entertainment, and checking out all of the cool new merchandise…but it’s an uphill battle.
 Things are changing constantly, and the Japan parks have offerings for every season…and seasons that you didn’t even know exist!